The Vine Church Volunteer Agreement

 Thank you so much for volunteering to help the Vine Church with #loveDunfermline.
 Below are some instructions and guidelines for volunteering that we would ask you to read carefully and sign to agree with them.

 On the day you are volunteering please arrive at The Vine Church, 131 Garvock Hill, Dunfermline at 1:45p.m.
 Please park your car at the side of the building and walk round to the front of the building.
 Please have your own facemask on (as detailed below) and please ensure you keep 2m social distancing from all other volunteers at all times as you wait.
-You will receive a short briefing on the instructions for the day and then we will head off to various pick up points ready for people to collect their food at 2:30p.m to 3:30pm.
+You will receive a short briefing on the instructions for the day, you will be assigned a delivery route and then you will head off to deliver the free meals.

 - You must not volunteer if you have any symptoms of coronavirus which include: a new continuous cough and/or a fever/high temperature (37.8C or greater).